 With our list of 100 hobby ideas, find your next "thing" or revisit a former pastime.
 From active pursuits, artistic ideas, and volunteer opportunities, there's bound to be a hobby for you.

-discover hobbies you might never have known existed—you might just find your
+Ahead, discover hobbies you might never have known existed—you might just find your

 Practice Yoga or Pilates

-Whether you're looking to increase strength, flexibility, improve mobility and posture, yoga and pilates are gifts that keeps on giving.
+Whether you're looking to increase strength, flexibility, mobility, and posture, yoga and pilates are gifts that keeps on giving.
 As a hobby, both modalities are typically low-impact exercises, and good, certified instructors will offer modifications for your skill level.
 Plus, they don't take up much space—all you need is an exercise mat.

 From beer to kombucha, crafted beverages have exploded in popularity in recent years.
 For less than $100, you can get a home brewing kit of your own to experiment with in your spare time.
-For those interested in both science and art—a DIY-fermentation project like home brewing is up your alley.
+For those interested in both science and art, a DIY fermentation project like home brewing is up your alley.